 In many languages, this standard form came to be considered the only proper one, despite being derived from just one of many spoken varieties, usually that of the people in power.
 Language purists worked to establish and propagate this standard by detailing a set of rules that reflected the established grammar of their times.

 And rules for written grammar were applied to spoken language, as well.
 Speech patterns that deviated from the written rules were considered corruptions, or signs of low social status, and many people who had grown up speaking in these ways were forced to adopt the standardized form.
 More recently, however, linguists have understood that speech is a separate phenomenon from writing with its own regularities and patterns.
+If grammar really matters, then what is the correct way to say it — Disney Magic Kingdoms Cheat or cheats?

 Most of us learn to speak at such an early age that we don’t even remember it.
 We form our spoken repertoire through unconscious habits, not memorized rules.
 And because speech also uses mood and intonation for meaning, its structure is often more flexible, adapting to the needs of speakers and listeners.